 -85% of patients report a 50% reduction of nerve pain

 An additional benefit of our bio-electrical therapy is patient access.
 Unlike most neuropathy treatments that don’t rely on prescription drugs, our new bioelectric therapy is covered in part by most major insurance carriers.
 This is helping many patients finally get the pain relief and nerve repair that they are searching for.

 We work with each patient to create a comprehensive treatment plan to reduce their symptoms, regain nerve function, improve their structure and overall cellular health all the while taking into consideration out of pocket expenses.

 - Numbness and pain in the hands or feet

-- Prickling and tingling sensations
+- Prickling, tingling or pulsing sensations

-- feeling like your feet are wrapped in bubble wrap
+- Feeling like your feet are wrapped in bubble wrap

-- Pain that seems to come even from the sheets or covers on your feet at night, restless legs
+- Pain that seems to come even from the sheets or covers on your feet at night,

 Proper diagnosis is the first step in determining if you can be helped.
 The difference between the large and small fiber nerve damage is paramount to that determination.
 Nerve conduction tests, (NCV) and/ or electromyogram (EMG) tell us about large fiber damage.
 Large fibers are the nerves that control the actions of muscles and organs of your body.
 Sensory tests are used to reveal small fiber damage.